trimstray/nginx-admins-handbook/README.md

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments but not only).
 Many of these refer to external resources.

 Throughout this handbook you will explore the many features of NGINX, and how to use them.
-It touches a lot of the functions (e.g. security, performance, 3rd party modules) of NGINX, but not only.
+It touches a lot of the functions (e.g. security, performance, 3rd party modules) of NGINX.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.